 As will be shown later, the proposed change not only makes the signaling conditions of the MTS and LFNST indices more consistent but also brings some coding gains due to reduced signaling overhead of MTS index.

 Simulation results

 The proposed change was implemented on top of VTM-7.0 [1] and tested following the test conditions (CTCs) as specified in [3].

+Table 1 The BD-rate impact of the proposed method under the CTC